jacoblindstrm/jacoblindstrm.github.io/_posts/2020-01-14-workshop-to-introduce-figma.markdown

 Before wrapping up, we experimented with the prototyping feature to mashup different “answers” into sequences.

 ## Summary
 We ended the workshop with a brief discussion around the workshop and Figma.
 Could they understand the tool better?
 Would they be more comfortable giving design feedback to designers?
-What could improvements could be made to the workshop?
+What improvements could be made to the workshop?

 ## Take aways
 It’s too early to tell if any of my overlaying goals are met, but I believe the developers will give better feedback.
 Figmas commenting feature is very useful, since anyone can test your prototype and leave feedback at specific places - and the feedback is kept inside the design tool, not in Slack or email.